 3. Transfer to a clean towel or paper towel and gently press to remove any excess moisture.
 This will help prevent your “rice” from getting soggy.

 4. Place the cauliflower in a large bowl and toss with your choice of healthy fat - melted butter, olive oil or coconut oil.
 Salt and pepper to taste.

 5. Spread evenly in a single layer on the baking sheet and roast until tender - about 25-30 minutes.

-I have served this as a side dish with roasted chicken and a salad as well as with a plate full of delicious stir-fried veggies.
-If you would prefer, you can forgo cooking the riced cauliflower and add it to a vegetable salad or use it as a substitute for grains in salads like Tabouli.
+I like to serve this as a side dish with roasted chicken and a salad OR with a plate full of delicious stir-fried veggies.
+You could also forgo cooking the riced cauliflower and use it as a substitute for grains in a tabouli salad.

-I love this new way of eating cauliflower.
-It has provided me with another delicious way to increase my intake of vegetables and I have found it to be an excellent option for me and for my patients who are working on limiting their grain intake.
+This new way of eating cauliflower has provided me and many patients with another delicious way to increase vegetables intake and reduce grain intake.
 I may be a little late to jump on the “new and unique ways to enjoy cauliflower” train, but I tell you what, better late than never.
 I am all in!